siva010928/multi-chat-mcp-server/src/providers/google_chat/CURSOR_INTEGRATION.md

 # Cursor Integration with Google Chat MCP

-This document provides detailed instructions for integrating the Google Chat MCP server with the Cursor AI assistant.
+This document provides detailed instructions for integrating the **Google Chat MCP server** with the **Cursor AI assistant**, enabling the agent to collaborate inside team chat spaces using MCP tools.

-## Configuration
+---

+## ⚙️ Configuration: Connecting Cursor with Google Chat MCP

-1. Edit your `~/.cursor/mcp.json` file to include the Google Chat MCP server:
+1. Edit your `~/.cursor/mcp.json` file to register the Google Chat MCP server:

 ```json
 {